Frequently Asked Questions

 The Community Foundation was created by the communities of northeast Michigan for the long-term benefit of those communities.
 It is a charitable organization that is dedicated to making it as easy as possible for those who want to make lasting contributions to their community to do so.
-By wisely investing donated funds, CFNEM is able to increase the impact of initial gifts and provide ongoing support to donor-designated community nonprofits and programs, scholarships for students and nonprofit grantees.
+By wisely investing donated funds, CFNEM can increase the impact of initial gifts and provide ongoing support to donor-designated community nonprofits and programs, scholarships for students and nonprofit grantees.

 The Community Foundation accepts and receives gifts for the community's endowment.
 It is the income from this endowment that is returned to the communities we serve each year in the form of grants.
 In essence, each contribution is a legacy to future generations because income is distributed year after year for generations to come.

-The Community Foundation for Northeast Michigan is a granting organization that funds other nonprofits' programs and services through an application process.
+- An independent, non-sectarian granting organization that funds other nonprofits' programs and services through an application process.

-The Community Foundation for Northeast Michigan is a "collection" of permanent endowments designed to achieve our donors' individualized charitable goals through one simple vehicle.
+- A "collection" of permanent endowments designed to achieve our donors' individualized charitable goals through one simple vehicle.

 The Community Foundation for Northeast Michigan (CFNEM), the lead foundation, serves the counties of Alcona, Alpena, Montmorency, and Presque Isle.
 However, in order to serve our neighboring counties that were not previously being served by a community foundation, CFNEM created three affiliates.
 They are: North Central Michigan Community Foundation (NCMCF), which serves Crawford, Ogemaw, and Oscoda Counties; Straits Area Community Foundation (SACF), which serves Cheboygan County and Mackinaw City; and Iosco County Community Foundation (ICCF), which serves all of Iosco County.
 All these assets together make up the Community Foundation for Northeast Michigan.